liamwalsh1980/Milestone-Project-3/README.md

 ### Add Genre page

+All pages relevant to the Genre section can only accessed by the Admin user.

 I started this page by duplicating the add_film template calling the new page add_genre.html.
 I then amended the subheader to say ‘Add Genre’.
 I kept the form active and just kept the row for ‘Genre Name’ to be added, submit button and cancel button.
 I made sure the styling was maintained with the same colours, padding and icons from Font Awesome.
 At the top of the form, I changed the action attribute url_for value to add_genre which can then be wired up in the app.py python file.

 In my app.py file I then connected the new add_genre template to the MongoDB using the function name add_genre, GET and POST methods, if our requested HTTP method is strictly equal to POST, a new dictionary is created to then be inserted into our MongoDB.
 This dictionary is stored in a variable called Genre.
 I then targeted the Genre collection on MongoDB and use the .insert_one method to push the new Genre name into it.
 I then added a flash message to the user saying that the new Genre is added successfully and in turn direct the user back to the genres page (Manage genres).